nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 2a2.
 Food Diary returns User Guide link for the user to access

       Use case resumes from step 3.

+**UC11: Exit**

+**MSS**
+1. User exits.
+2. Food Diary closes and data is saved.

+**Extensions**:
+* 1a.
+Food diary detects invalid command from user.
+    * 1a1.
+Food Diary warns user about wrong syntax.
+    * 1a2.
+User enters correct syntax.

+      Use case ends.

+**UC12: Clear**

+**MSS**
+1. User requests to clear all entries.
+2. Food Diary clears all entries.

+**Extensions**:
+* 1a.
+Food diary detects invalid command from user.
+    * 1a1.
+Food Diary warns user about wrong syntax.
+    * 1a2.
+User enters correct syntax.

+      Use case resumes from step 2.

 ## **Appendix E: Non-Functional Requirements**